fxswiatowicz/cogs298-project/README.md

 - ```env_reset()```: When called, this method resets the environment.
 This is necessary for the *trial and error* nature of RL since the agent should be provided a clean slate to act in after each discrete time step.
 In the case of Pong, the game should be reset after a game is finished (either the agent or opponent scores 21 points).

 - ```env.step()```: This method performs an action in the environment.
 It is given a single parameter, the action the agent should take.
 This value is usually calculated from a probability distribution [(Karparthy, 2016)](#sources).
-When called, env_step() returns four values: the state of the environment, the reward earned from performing the action,
+When called, env_step() returns four values, three of which are critical for traversing through the RL algorithm: the state of the environment, the reward earned from performing the action, and whether another action should be performed (dependent on if the agent has won or lost).

-reset
-        step
-        render
+- ```env.render()```: When set to true, this function will display a visualization of the agent performing actions in the environment.
+This can be useful as it provides concrete evidence of the agent's learning rather than relying soley on numerical values returned by calling methods like env_step().

 ## Code
 http://minpy.readthedocs.io/en/latest/tutorial/rl_policy_gradient_tutorial/rl_policy_gradient.html (explains code a bit)